-\textbf{\textit{Principle 1:}} The idea of Principal 1 is to minimize the attack space that can never be detected by MTD so that the probability of detectable FDI attacks increases.
-Minimizing $k$ is a planning stage problem as the rank of the composite matrix is almost not related to the perturbation amount of the D-FACTS devices once they are deployed \cite{zhang2019analysis}.
-In this paper, we propose a new D-FACTS device placement algorithm to achieve minimum $k$.
+\textbf{\textit{Principle 1:}} The idea of Principal 1 is to minimise the attack space that can never be detected by MTD so that the probability of detectable FDI attacks increases.
+Minimising $k$ is a planning stage problem as the rank of the composite matrix is almost not related to the perturbation amount of the D-FACTS devices once they have been deployed \cite{zhang2019analysis}.
+In this paper, we propose a new D-FACTS device placement algorithm to achieve the minimum $k$.
 Compared with the existing work \cite{liu2020optimal, zhang2019analysis, liu2018reactance}, our algorithm uses the BLOSSOM algorithm \cite{galil1986efficient} to find the maximum cardinality matching \cite{bondy2008graph} of $\mathcal{G}(\mathcal{N},\mathcal{E})$, which can reach all necessary buses with the smallest number of D-FACTS devices.
 More details are presented in Appendix \ref{sec:deployment}.

 \textbf{\textit{Principle 2:}} From the robust consideration, the following lemma is derived for the attacks targeting on the weakest point(s) for the grid with incomplete MTD configuration.

 \begin{lemma} Let $\bm{U} = (\bm{U}_{1},\bm{U}_{2,3})$ where $\bm{U}_{2,3}$ is the collection of columns in $\bm{U}_2$ and $\bm{U}_3$.
 Let $\bm{a}_N = \bm{U}_{1}\bm{c}_{1} + \bm{U}_{2,3}\bm{c}_{2,3}$ with $\bm{c}_{1}\in\mathbb{R}^{k}$ and $\bm{c}_{2,3}\in\mathbb{R}^{r+l}$.
 The detection rate on $\bm{a}_N$ does not depend on the value of $\bm{c}_{1}$. \end{lemma}